samarsinghal/lab-tekton-fundamentals/workshop/content/workshop-overview.md

 Where the command is executed is denoted by the number with the running stick figure icon.
 If there is a 1, the command will execute in the top terminal.
 If there is a 2, the command will execute in the bottom terminal.

-The last piece of information to note about the workshop environment is the **Console** tab in the top center of your browser next to the **Terminal** tab.
-The **Console** tab provides the Kubernetes dashboard to help you visualize your Kubernetes cluster during the workshop.
-You will occassionally be asked to switch over to this view to highlight a particular concept.

-Go ahead and click on the **Console** tab to take a look at the Kubernetes dashboard.
-Whenever you are done looking at the **Console** tab, switch back to the **Terminal** tab by clicking on it.

 Before beginning the workshop, execute the following commands to clear your terminals:

 ```execute-1